silentdiverchris/Archivist/README.md

 ## Concerns and final disk space
 A list of those archives which either have fewer than 2 copies, or are more than 12 hours old where changed or new files exist in the source directory.
 At some point, the 2 and 12 will be defined as settings rather than hard coded.

+It then mentions those destination directories on removable drives that it did not find, this isn't a problem as such because they are marked as removable.
+If any fixed drives are not found it will list them as warnings.

 This is followed by a list of all the archive directories and how much space remains on them.

 <img alt="Concerns and disk space report" title="Concerns and disk space report" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/Report3.png">